What issue can we solve for you?

 Table of contents:

 To understand agentic AI, consider "agency"—the ability to make independent decisions.
-Like a young adult becoming fully responsible for their own decisions and actions, agentic AI autonomously makes choices and executes tasks without real-time human input.
+Like a young adult becoming fully responsible for their own actions, agentic AI can autonomously make choices and execute tasks without real-time human input.

-Unlike AI that merely offers recommendations, agentic AI has the agency to act, automating complex workflows.
-Like a self-driving car that navigates on its own, agentic AI independently manages specific tasks that were traditionally controlled by humans.
-The process of delegating agency to an AI can be daunting—enterprises will have to develop frameworks to ensure that the AI will act properly on their behalf.
-Agentic AI is also disruptive at a systemic level, as it is adopted by partners, competitors and customers.
+Enterprises will have to develop frameworks and governance to ensure that the AI will act properly on their behalf.
+Agentic AI will also disrupt business at a systemic level, as it is adopted by partners, competitors and customers.
 We’ll have to navigate a landscape where agentic AI is transacting with other agentic AI.

 Andy Maskin , Director, AI Creative Technology, Publicis Sapient